ga-wdi-lessons/es6/readme.md

 #### `let`

-The fact that blocks of other special forms (`if`, `for`, `while`, etc) *do not* create scopes is one of the oddities for which Javascript gets knocked. <!-- AM: What are some examples of Javascript getting knocked? -->
+The fact that blocks of other special forms (`if`, `for`, `while`, etc) *do not* create scopes is one of the oddities for which Javascript gets knocked. <!-- AM: What are some examples of Javascript getting knocked?
+Are there other languages that do this? -->

 ES6 introduces the `let` keyword which works just like `var` but is scoped to its block (`{...}`) rather than its function.